KtGunn/SFND_Radar/README.md

 _Tx = cos (2*pi*(fc + Slope*t/2)*t_

-The return signal is the same except for a shift in time, t-&tau
+The return signal is the same except for a shift in time, t-Tau

 _Rx = cos (2*pi*(fc + Slope*(t-Tau)/2)*(t-Tau)_